Crespi Automotive

 Tulio Crespi S.A. (trade name: Crespi Competición) is an Argentine automobile manufacturer, founded in 1962 by Tulio Crespi (b.
 June 22, 1938), a former racing driver.
 With an industrial plant in Balcarce, Buenos Aires, Crespi has been producing automobiles and Formula racing vehicles.

-Crespi made significative contributions for Formula Renault 2.0 (building many chasis for former Formula 4) and Argentine Turismo Carretera.
+Crespi made significant contributions for Formula Renault 2.0 (building many chassis for former Formula 4) and Argentine Turismo Carretera.
 Its sports cars included models Tulio and Tulieta, both exhibited at the 1975 Paris Motor Show, the first time an Argentine manufacturer participated in the biennial.
 In the last years, the company expanded its products line to mini truck vehicles.

 History

 Tulio Crespi started his career as racing car constructor, giving his first steps in "Fórmula Mini Junior", where he also made good performances as a driver.
 In mid 1960s he made cars for open-wheel racing car category Formula 4.

 In 1967, racer Nasif Estéfano crashed his Torino in the Autódromo de Buenos Aires, destroying it completely.
 The destroyed car was taken to the Crespi's workshop in barrio of Chacarita.
 Estéfano commissioned Crespi to rebuild the car with a new design that fit to Turismo Carretera rules.
 The remodelled car was named "Petiso".
 Its success in subsecquent competitions encouraged Crespi to build a limited-series of that car.

 The first sedan built by Crespi, inspired on a Maserati Ghibli seen by him during a trip to Europe with TC drivers, was named "Tulia".
 The prototype was finished in mid-1969 and featured in the Rural Exhibition that same year.
 The Tulia reached a top speed of 230 km/h.
 During its first three years of production, 10 units were sold.
 It is believed that a total of 30 units were produced.

 Crespi's most famous model, the Tulieta GT, came into production in 1972.
 The engine was a 1397cc or 85 cubic inch engine made by Renault, and was known for being unreliable as well.
 It was the same engine used in the 1976 R5 Alpine/Gordini, which produced 93 horsepower.
 The C6J Turbo engine was also used in a small number of the GTs.
 Later in 1977 Crespi ended production of the Tulieta GT, and only a few survive today.
 A total of 45 units were made.